-Configuring TWCS for IoT Sensor Data Streams: Production-Ready Compaction, Repair & Node Management Automation
+Configuring TWCS for IoT Sensor Data Streams in Cassandra 4.x/5.x

-Before altering compaction strategies or scheduling repairs, enforce explicit cluster health checks.
-TWCS assumes predictable write rates; introducing it during active compaction storms or repair backlogs causes SSTable overlap and read latency spikes.
+Before altering the compaction strategy or scheduling repair, enforce explicit cluster-health checks.
+TWCS assumes predictable write rates; introducing it during an active compaction storm or a repair backlog causes SSTable overlap and read-latency spikes.
+These checks are read-only — run the full sequence on a representative node and stop if any gate fails.

 Expected Output: